Solving particle-antiparticle and cosmological constant problems: Discussion

+{\bf In any case, as follows from the very problem statement about the cosmological acceleration, $\Lambda$ should not depend on $G$.} Indeed, as noted in Sec. \ref{intro}, in this problem, it is assumed that the bodies are located at large (cosmological) distances from each other and sizes of the bodies are much less than distances between them.
+Therefore, all interactions between the bodies (including gravitational ones) can be neglected and, from the formal point of view, the description of our system is the same as the description of $N$ free spinless elementary particles.

-As explained above, in quantum theory, Poincare symmetry is a special degenerate case of dS symmetry in the formal limit $R\to\infty$ where $R$ is a parameter of contraction from the dS algebra to the Poincare one.
-This parameter is fundamental to the same extent as $c$ and $\hbar$, it has nothing to do with the relation between Minkowski and dS spaces and the problem why $R$ is as is does not arise by analogy with the problem why $c$ and $\hbar$ are as are.
-As noted in Sec. \ref{explanation}, the result for cosmological acceleration in our approach and in GR is given by the same expression (\ref{accel}) but the crucial difference between our approach and GR is as follows.
+As explained in detail in Sec. \ref{symmetry}, at the quantum level, the parameter $R$ is fundamental to the same extent as $c$ and $\hbar$, it has nothing to do with the relation between Minkowski and dS spaces and the problem why $R$ is as is does not arise by analogy with the problem why $c$ and $\hbar$ are as are.
+As noted in Sec. \ref{explanation}, the results for cosmological acceleration in our approach and in GR are given by the same expression (\ref{accel}) but the crucial difference between our approach and GR is as follows.
 While in GR, $R$ is the radius of the dS space and can be arbitrary, in our approach, $R$ is defined uniquely because it is a parameter of contraction from the dS algebra to the Poincare one.
-Therefore, in our approach, the problem why the cosmological constant is as is does not arise.
+Therefore, our approach explains why the cosmological constant is as.

 {\it Therefore, at the present stage of the universe (when semiclassical approximation is valid), the phenomenon of cosmological acceleration has nothing to do with dark energy or other artificial reasons.
-This phenomenon is an inevitable kinematical consequence of quantum theory in semiclassical approximation and the problem of cosmological constant does not arise.}
+This phenomenon is an inevitable {\bf kinematical} consequence of quantum theory in semiclassical approximation and the vacuum catastrophe and the problem of cosmological constant do not arise.}

 Since 1998, it has been confirmed in several experiments \cite{AA} that $\Lambda>0$, and $\Lambda = 1.3\cdot 10^{-52}/m^2$ with the accuracy 5\%.
 Therefore, {\it at the current stage of the universe}, $R$ is of the order of $10^{26}m$.
 Since $\Lambda$ is very small and the evolution of the universe is the complex process, cosmological repulsion does not appear to be the main effect determining this process, and other effects (e.g., gravity, microwave background and cosmological nucleosynthesis) may play a much larger role.